I began my adventure in broadcasting in 2015, and the journey continues to this day.

-I first started streaming my gameplay in 2015.
+Like many, the first part of my journey was largely confined to video gaming.
 I started by streaming to Twitch from my Xbox through the native Twitch app.
-It was flakey, and frustrating to get working at first, but I soon began capturing individual matches so that I might review them.
+It was flakey, and frustrating to get working at first, but I soon began capturing individual matches in Destiny so that I might review them.

 When my workstation crashed, requiring a clean wipe, I held off on reinstalling OBS.
 My capture card went unused, until I began a focused effort to build the yetieater identity in late 2016.